Defending Allegations Of Assault And Battery

 Assault occurs when a person intentionally puts another in fear of being battered.
 Battery occurs when a person unlawfully touches or hits another person in an offensive, rude, harmful or forceful manner.
 Actual physical contact must occur for a battery charge.
 If you find yourself facing these charges, you may need to hire experienced, Las Cruces assault & battery attorneys to defend you.

 Assault and battery can both be charged as petty misdemeanors all the way up to felony-level offenses, depending on the amount of harm caused and whether or not a weapon was used.
 If you have been charged with either, reach out to the defense attorneys who understand the intricacies of both types of charges.
-McGraw & Strickland, LLC, in Las Cruces, New Mexico, can talk to you about your rights and options.
+McGraw Law & Associates, LLC, in Las Cruces, New Mexico, can talk to you about your rights and options.
 Call us at 575-523-4321.

 Assault And Battery Carries Heavy Penalties

 A petty misdemeanor assault or battery carries a maximum penalty of six months in jail.
 A misdemeanor (non-petty) carries a maximum penalty of a year in jail.
 Felony-level offenses carry maximum penalties of years in prison.

 Any assault or battery charge can be considered a crime of violence and can carry serious consequences, beyond time in jail/prison.